-Monday traffic: Crashes cause early delays on Auckland motorways
+Monday traffic: Crashes and a car fire cause early delays on Auckland motorways

-Two crashes are causing delays on Auckland's motorway network this morning.
+Two crashes and a car fire are causing delays on Auckland's motorway network this morning.

+Huge plumes of smoke can be seen in Silverdale where a car is on fire on the Northern Motorway on State Highway 1.

-Emergency crews are at the scene of a crash that occurred just after 6.30am near the Hillsborough Rd on-ramp on the Southwestern Motorway.
+Fire crews and emergency staff are at the scene of the incident, which happened just after 7am.

+It is causing delays in both directions just after the Silverdale interchange and there is reduced visibility.

+Just after 6.30am emergency crews were called to the Southern Motorway near the Hillsborough Rd on-ramp.

 Traffic cameras show two vehicles blocking the far right southbound lane.
 At least one person can be seen standing outside one of the vehicles.

+The area was cleared by 7am, but people are being told: "Be prepared for some delays.''

-It is not yet known whether anyone has been injured, but the NZ Transport Agency is asking motorists to pass the scene with care.
+It is not yet known whether anyone has been injured, but NZTA is asking motorists to pass the scene with care.

 Police and emergency staff were also called to an earlier collision on the Upper Harbour Highway, eastbound, near the Tauhinu Rd off-ramp.